CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-ObjectSchema-Enums" />Enums

 #### <a name"Carbon-ObjectSchema-ContainerType />Carbon.ObjectSchema.ContainerType
-> Enum for the types a container can be.
+> Enum for the types that a container can be.

 | Name | Description |
 | --- | --- |